7 September 2025

 Father's Day

 Today is Fathers' day in New Zealand, celebrated on the first Sunday of the month.
-To help you navigate this day in a sensitive way, check out the Strandz page for resources and ideas for honouring all the men in your community.
+To help you navigate this day in a sensitive way, check out the Strandz page for more resources and ideas for honouring all the men in your community.

 God Loves You CardsWhat you need: Card, assorted bits of coloured paper, magazines etc to decorate with, scissors, glue, felts and crayons.